jc2554/ECE3400-team7/README.md

 ![The team in action.](./docs/image/TEAM_KAKASHI.png)

-Clearly the staff of ECE 3400 are big fans of Naruto.
-Why else would we have been named after the legendary Team 7?
+Clearly the ECE 3400 staff are big fans of Naruto.
+Why else would they have numbered our group after the legendary Team 7?

 ### Lab
  - [Lab 1](./docs/lab1)